 - Commercial Law

-- · Criminal Justice and the Penal System
+- Business Law and Practice and Solicitors Accounts

-- · Drugs and Crime
+- Dispute Resolution in Contract and Tort

 - Environmental Law

 - Humanitarian Law

 - Labour Law

 - Company Law

 - Intellectual Property Law

-- · Medicine, Ethics and the Law
+- Medicine, Ethics and the Law

 - Human Rights.

 For more details on the optional modules available, see the current list on our website, or contact us.